Oregon Secretary of State

 Oregon takes many steps to protect the integrity of election results.
 Visit our Election Integrity page for even more details.
 At each step in the process, we’re working to ensure trusted results.

-• Accurate voter registration: The Elections Division regularly updates voter registration lists to remove deceased people, people who have moved, and other changes that impact eligibility.
-Oregon is a member of the Elections Registration Information Center (ERIC), a national data sharing system that ensures sharing of up-to-date voter registration information across states.
-Oregon is also a member of the National Change of Address, a system that provides a secure dataset of individuals and families that have filed a change-of-address with the USPS.
-These reports are shared to counties monthly to ensure up to date information.
-Similarly, the state receives information from the Health Authority and other state agencies that is regularly shared compliment national information.
-And daily the DMV and Elections Division share information to reflect automatic and online voter registration information.
-This year-round widely sourced information sharing ensures that when we mail ballots, they go to an accurate list.
+• Accurate voter registration: The Elections Division regularly sends updated voter registration lists to remove deceased people, people who have moved, and other changes that impact eligibility to county election offices.
+Oregon is a member of the Electronic Registration Information Center (ERIC), a national data sharing system that ensures sharing of up-to-date voter registration information across states.
+Oregon is a member of the National Change of Address, a system that provides a secure dataset of individuals and families that have filed a change-of-address with the U.S. Postal Service.
+These reports are shared to counties monthly to ensure up-to-date information.
+Similarly, the state receives information from the Oregon Health Authority and other state agencies that is regularly shared to complement national information.
+The DMV and Elections Division share information daily to reflect automatic and online voter registration information.
+This year-round, widely sourced information sharing ensures that when we mail ballots, they go to an accurate list.

-• Preventing fraudulent voting: We’ve never seen widespread fraud on a scale that would impact the results of an election in Oregon.
+• Preventing fraudulent voting: Oregon elections are secure and protected against voter fraud in all but exceedingly rare instances.
 Elections officials take many steps to protect the integrity of our elections.
-Signature verification, unique barcodes, and paper material that cannot be replicated, and other security procedures are in place across the state.
+Signature verification, unique barcodes, paper material that cannot be replicated, and other security procedures are in place across the state.

-• Transparency: Voters are welcome to observe the ballot counting process, test of voting machines before elections, and signature verification, at any site in Oregon.
+• Transparency: Voters are welcome to observe the ballot counting process, test of voting machines before elections, and signature verification at election offices across Oregon.

 • Post-election review: All counties conduct hand recounts after statewide elections.
 These recounts are available to the public.
 Find out more at Oregonvotes.gov/integrity.